SaulMagnusson/aws-cdk-go-example-static-site/README.md

 This code requires a bootstrapping step where the local files are first uploaded into a staging bucket.
 The staging bucket name is a hash of the source files, making this a one time step unless the source files are changed.
 This bucket also contains ~10MiB of aws-cli files.

-The following commands will deploy a secure static site:
+Run the following commands to create a static site:

 ```
 cdk bootstrap